fhwedel-hoe/lazy_mjpeg_streamer/README.md

 Low-latency MJPEG-over-HTTP server.

 This server differs from ffserver, [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer) and [streameye](https://github.com/ccrisan/streameye) as this server only captures and compresses frames as long as there are actually viewers.
 If there are no viewers, the camera is switched off.
-This helps lowering overall power consumption and development of heat.
+This helps lowering overall power consumption and development of heat for a longer camera life.

-Depends on libjpeg-turbo and boost::asio.
+Depends on boost::asio and libjpeg-turbo (aka. libturbojpeg).

+Can also compress with WebP instead of JPEG.

-Tested on Ubuntu 18.04 amd64 Linux.
+Tested on Ubuntu 22.04 amd64 Linux.

 Available sources: